May 14, 2026

 You'll need good to excellent credit to get the lowest personal loan rates.
 Look for lenders that offer rate quotes with no credit check so you can compare potential costs.

 Payday alternative loans (PALs) are short-term loans offered by credit unions.
-These loans may allow you to borrow $200 to $1,000 and repay it over a period of one to six months.
+These loans may allow you to borrow $200 to $2,000 and repay it over one to 12 months.
 While you may pay fees and interest, PALs can be a lower-cost option than traditional payday loans.

 You'll need to join a credit union to apply for a payday alternative loan.
 If you don't meet local credit union membership requirements, look for online credit unions that offer membership to everyone.